Chart Color Schemes

 AreaSearch analysis of employment trends sees Ferny Creek performing better than 85% of local markets assessed across Australia

-Ferny Creek has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 2.3% as of September 2025, with an estimated employment growth of 1.3% over the past year.
+Ferny Creek has a highly educated workforce.
+Professional services are well represented.
+The unemployment rate was 2.3% in the past year.

 Frequently Asked Questions - Employment